Sunlitspace542/starfox-64hud/README.md

 To clean, run ``clean.cmd``.

-After building, a debug symbol map will be created at ``SYMBOLS.TXT``.
+After building, a debug symbol map will be created at, and a bank space report at ``BANKS.CSV``.

 ## Building on Linux

 **NOTE: this was tested on WSL with Ubuntu installed.
-Your mileage may vary.**
+YMMV.**

 Requirements: Ubuntu (might work with other distros) snap, DOSBox-X, git